Under Suspicion (1937 film)

 Under Suspicion is a 1937 American mystery film directed by Lewis D. Collins and starring Jack Holt, Katherine DeMille and Luis Alberni.

-Synopsis
+Plot

 Millionaire automobile manufacturer Robert Bailey announces that he plans to turn over ownership of his company to the employees.
 This outrages his fellow stockholders and two attempts are made to kill him.
 Bailey summons them all to his lodge in order to try and work out which is the potential murderer.